Roundtrip La Gomera Canary Islands

 RouteXpert René Plücken (MRA Master)

-La Gomera is only 30 kilometers (50 minutes by boat) from Tenerife and is the second smallest island of the Canary Islands archipelago.
+Located just 30 kilometres (50 minutes by boat) from Tenerife, La Gomera is the second smallest island in the Canary Islands archipelago.

-On this island you can observe nature in its purest state, because here you will find lush forests, huge gorges and cliffs with unimaginable forms.
+On this island you can observe nature in its purest state, as here you will find lush forests, huge gorges and cliffs of unimaginable shapes.

-This route has been compiled with the help of Luca from Canary Island Rides, who has often driven this route as a guide.
+This route was created with the help of Luca from Canary Island Rides, who has often ridden this route as a guide for guided motorcycle tours and also rents out motorcycles.
+I rate this route 5 stars because of the beautiful scenery and the wonderful roads.

 Animation